Supplements for Weight Loss

 - heart attack

 According to the FDA, there is little evidence for the herb's effectiveness except for short-term weight loss.
-But the agency says the health risks outweigh any benefits.
+The agency says the health risks outweigh any benefits.

-The Natural Medicines Comprehensive Database says that ephedra is "likely unsafe."
+The Natural Medicines Comprehensive Database says ephedra is "likely unsafe."

 The bitter orange tree is native to Africa and tropical Asia.
-But it is now also grown in other areas such as the Mediterranean, California, and Florida.
+It's also grown in the Mediterranean, California, and Florida.

 Bitter orange contains synephrine, a stimulant related to ephedrine.
-It supposedly works by increasing the number of calories burned.
+It supposedly works by raising the number of calories burned.

-Like ephedra, there have been reports that bitter orange may be linked to dangerous side effects in people who took bitter orange alone or in combination with other stimulants such as caffeine.
-These dangerous side effects include:
+Some studies have shown bitter orange supplements can increase blood pressure and heart rate.
+There have been reports that bitter orange may have had dangerous side effects in people who took bitter orange alone or in combination with other stimulants such as caffeine.
+These effects include:

 - irregular heartbeat